 Government loan options

 If your student loans are federal, you may want to look into income-driven repayment.
-Other government options that are especially helpful for those in student loan debt are:
+Other government options that are especially helpful for those in student debt are:

 Other loan options